 For example, when children put repeated pressure on a particular area of their feet, that area and nerve can become irritated, causing an enormous amount of pain.
-Providing your child with the correct type of shoes and the correct shoe size, it will greatly reduce or fully eliminate the pain!
+Providing your child with shoes that provide good support while minimize the impact that your kids’ feet take every time they come in contact with the ground.

 Kids’ Foot Pain – How It Can Affect Their Everyday Activities?

 Did you know that foot pain in children can directly affect their daily activities and the simple things that they enjoy doing?

 Our feet are one of our hardest working parts of our bodies, and we must take proper care of them.
 I want to clarify something to parents: Never ignore your child’s foot or leg pain foot, it’s NOT normal, and no, it might not just be “growing pains”.

 The reason why I mention this is that sometimes when parents take their children to their physical or occupational therapist, their response is to not worry about it since it’s likely just growing pains or the child will outgrow the pain soon.